NeroBlackstone/vuepress-blog/blog/_posts/2020-1-1-Learn-english-bloodborne.md

 Highly resilient as a result.

-resilient adj.弹性的
+有很强的适应力

-(of a substance or object) able to recoil or spring back into shape after bending, stretching, or being compressed
+>resilient adj.弹性的 (of a substance or object) able to recoil or spring back into shape after bending, stretching, or being compressed

+>substance n.物质 a particular kind of matter with uniform properties.

+>recoil v.畏缩 n.后坐力 suddenly spring or flinch back in fear, horror, or disgust.

+>flinch n.退缩 make a quick, nervous movement of the face or body as an instinctive reaction to surprise, fear or pain.

+>instinctive adj.本能地 relating to or prompted by instinct; apparently unconscious or automatic.

+>disgust n.厌恶 a feeling of revulsion or profound disapproval aroused by something unpleasant or offensive.

+>revulsion n.排斥 a sense of disgust and loathing.

+>loath n.厌恶 a feeling of intense dislike or disgust; hatred.

+>hatred n.仇恨 intense dislike or ill will.

+>bending n.弯曲 shape or force (something straight) into a curve or angle.

+Noble Scion
+scion n.继承人 a descendant of a notable family

+descendant n.后辈 a person, plant, or animal that is descended from a particular ancestor.